-What is effective email marketing?
+What is an effective email marketing?

 Despite the prevalence of newer digital marketing methods, effective email marketing remains one of the most effective ways to reach your target audience and generate conversions.
 94% of Internet users use email, while only 61% use social media.